Maximilien Robespierre: 9 Thermidor

 At noon, Saint-Just entered the Convention and prepared to place blame on Billaud, Collot d'Herbois, and Carnot.
 After a few minutes, Tallien (who had a double reason for desiring Robespierre's end following Robespierre's refusal, the evening before, to release Theresa Cabarrus) interrupted him and began to speak against him.
 According to Tallien, "Robespierre wanted to attack us by turns, to isolate us, and finally he would be left one day only with the base and abandoned and debauched men who serve him".
 Almost thirty-five deputies spoke against Robespierre that day, most of them from The Mountain.
 As the accusations began to pile up, Saint-Just remained silent.
 Robespierre rushed toward the rostrum, appealed to the Plain to defend him against the Montagnards, but his voice was shouted down.
 Robespierre rushed to the benches of the Left but someone cried: "Get away from here; Condorcet used to sit here".
 He soon found himself at a loss for words after Vadier gave a mocking impression of him referring to the discovery of a letter under the mattress of the illiterate Catherine Théot.
 (Note: On 9 Thermidor Vadier used a letter—supposedly found under the mattress of Théot—as an opportunity to attack Robespierre and his beliefs.
 This letter announced to him that his mission had been prophesied in Ezekiel, that the re-establishment of religion, freed of priests, was owing to him.

 Vadier becoming increasingly trivial was stopped by Tallien.)

 When Robespierre, very upset, was unable to speak, Garnier shouted, "The blood of Danton chokes him!"
 Robespierre then regained his voice: "Is it Danton you regret? ...
 Cowards!
 Why didn't you defend him?"
 At some time Louis Louchet called for Robespierre's arrest; Augustin Robespierre demanded to share his fate.
 The whole Convention agreed, including Couthon, and Saint-Just.
 Le Bas decided to join Saint-Just.
 Robespierre shouted that the revolution was lost when he descended the tribune.
 The five deputies were taken to the Committee of General Security and questioned.

 Not long after, Hanriot was ordered to appear in the Convention; he warned the sections that there would be an attempt to murder Robespierre, and mobilised 2,400 National Guards in front of the town hall.
-What had happened was not very clear to their officers; either the Convention was closed down or the Paris Commune.
+What had happened was not very clear to Henri Sanson; either the Convention was closed down or the Paris Commune.
 Around six o'clock, the city council summoned an immediate meeting to consider the dangers threatening the fatherland.
 It gave orders to close the gates and to ring the tocsin.
 For the Convention, that was an illegal action without the permission of the two committees.
 It was decreed that anyone leading an "armed force" against the Convention would be regarded as an outlaw.
 The city council was in league with the Jacobins to bring off an insurrection, asking them to send over reinforcements from the galleries, "even the women who are regulars there".